Arthropleura: Paleobiology

 Fossil footprints of Arthropleura, Laggan Harbour, Isle of Arran, Great Britain.
 This trail is the type specimen of the ichnospecies Diplichnites cuithensis.

 Most fossils of Arthropleura are believed to represent exuviae (moulted shells) instead of carcasses.
 Arthropleura has typically been reconstructed living in coal swamps, based on the co-occurrence of its fossils with dense plant remains and coal veins.
 However, this view is no longer strictly supported.
 Many fossils of Arthropleura are found either before or after the dominance of such coal forests, and direct geological and paleobotanical evidence suggests its primary habitat was far more open.
 Arthropleura preferred open environments, particularly sparsely wooded and near to water, such as coastlines and floodplains.
 Arthropleura is also found in association with tetrapod trackways suggesting they lived in the same environments.
 In addition to large trackways, enormous burrows have been attributed to Arthropleura and arthropleurids generally, suggested to be made during periods of aestivation similar to hibernation.
 Arthropleura remains (body fossils and trackways) are also closely associated with the palaeoequator, with all documented fossils occurring with 10° of either side of the palaeoequator during both the Carboniferous and Permian.

 A fossil tergite (axial region) of Arthropleura sp. from the Carboniferous of Poland, surrounded by various fossil plants.

 Arthropleura has repeatedly been suggested to have been amphibious to some degree.
 Despite falling out of favour for many years, this idea has been bolstered by new evidence.
 Trackways, often found in association with coastlines, are found in both submerged and emergent substrates, showing that Arthropleura was probably capable of walking in air and in shallow water, and did so accordingly.
 Additional evidence for this comes from the juvenile Montceau fossils, which demonstrate that the eyes were large and stalked, unlike any living myriapod.
 This condition is however known in the likely stem-myriapod group Euthycarcinoidea (with which Arthropleura sometimes co-occurs), which were aquatic to amphibious.
 This could point to a semi-aquatic, amphibious lifestyle, capable of entering and exiting shallow bodies of water.
 It has been suggested that due to their large size, moulting (a stressful period even for smaller arthropods) probably occurred underwater, allowing its weight to be supported while its new exoskeleton hardened.
 Wilson favoured a more terrestrial habit for Arthropleura, with no obvious mechanism for the animal to breathe underwater.
 She suggested that during moulting, Arthropleura could have behaved like modern Scolopendra centipedes, moving in a worm-like fashion without use of their softened legs until they were hardened.
-She suggested the moulting could have been undertaken inside constructed burrows, although remained open to Rolfe (1985)'s theory that moulting was done inside hollow lycopod tree trunks, aided by their naturally high humidity which could have prevented the animal from rapidly drying out.
+She suggested the moulting could have been undertaken inside constructed burrows, although remained open to Rolfe's (1985) theory that moulting was done inside hollow lycopod tree trunks, aided by their naturally high humidity which could have prevented the animal from rapidly drying out.